netdata/learn/docs/cloud/visualize/dashboards.md

 ### Text Cards

-While you create a new text card or editing an existing one you can select characters or words and make them Bold, Italic.
-You can also underline them and add a link.
+While you are creating a new text card or editing an existing one, you can select characters or words and make them **bold** or *italic*.
+You can also underline them or add a link.

 ## Investigate and troubleshoot by jumping to single node dashboards